anticode-403/antis-Better-Combat-Overhauls/README.md

 # TODO
 These are a list of planned future features.
 These features aren't necessarily guaranteed to come to ABCO and there will be no specific release date, but they are intended.
-- Duelist attribute
+- Finesse attribute
   - Deflect/parry-oriented weapons.
-Duelist weapons do not have special attacks.
+Finesse weapons do not have special attacks.
 - Support for Malfu Combat Animation
 - Versatile attack speed
   - Just another lever that can make versatile weapons unique